LowExpectation/LowExpectation/README.md

 Python learner programs to give a fun way to jump into python

+Cyber Security techniques and technology examples

+Web development containerized packages based on react and next.js

 ## Future plans
-Tensorflow LSTM
+Tensorflow LSTM - in progress

-Python CIFS/SMB Android APK

-C# implementations
+Android Studio - future planned

 ## Contributing